stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 ## Our company experience

 Though it requires a bit more team effort, at [ivelum](https://ivelum.com) we like the moderator mode a lot.
-It’s how all our teams operate by default.
+It's how all our teams operate by default.
 For this mode to work efficiently, we came up with the following guidelines:

 1. **Avoid private work conversations**.
 Every team has a dedicated Slack